external-mirrors/phoenix/README.md

 This is not an issue in X11 as the X11 doesn't have a protocol for "global shortcuts", it instead allows application to freely listen to keyboard inputs and implement it however they want (note that this can be done while preventing keyloggers).\
 X11 works in this case because it's simpler (which is a caused by a difference in philosophy, as explained below).
 Global shortcuts on Wayland is complex enough that it ended up crashing both Hyprland and Gnome desktop portals when using it.\
 I ended up creating a [pull request](https://github.com/hyprwm/xdg-desktop-portal-hyprland/pull/241) to fix that crash in the Hyprland desktop portal.\
 This is just one issue with Wayland that GPU Screen Recorder UI has.
-There are many more, which are fundamental issues that are never be fixable.
+There are many more, which are fundamental issues that are never fixable.

 Every developer that has tried to write applications that try to do anything usual has experienced these problems on Wayland.